VITObelgium/python-spark-quickstart/README.md

 This code sample shows how to use Spark (http://spark.apache.org/) for distributed processing on the PROBA-V Mission Exploitation Platform. (https://proba-v-mep.esa.int/)
-The sample intentionally implements a very simple computation:
-For each PROBA-V tile in a given bounding box and time range, a histogram is computed, the results are then printed.
+The sample intentionally implements a very simple computation: for each PROBA-V tile in a given bounding box and time range, a histogram is computed.
+The results are then summed and printed.
 Computation of the histograms runs in parallel.

 # Development environment setup